Teaching Kids About Money Is One of the Best Gifts You Can Give Them

 - Savings: Financial guru Dave Ramsey suggests parents should ditch the traditional piggy bank and give their kids a clear jar for savings.
 This way, teaching kids about money and savings is something they can see.
 The money visually adds up.

 - Identification: Make sure your little kids can identify coins and paper money.
-Also make sure they understand that just because a coin is bigger doesn’t mean it has more value (such as a nickel vs. a dime).
+Also, make sure they understand that just because a coin is bigger doesn’t mean it has more value (such as a nickel vs. a dime).

-Teaching Kids About Money: Older Kids
+Teaching Kids About Money: Financial Literacy for Older Kids

 Teaching kids about money becomes easier as they grow up.
 Older kids can start understanding big concepts like value and earning.